The Years 1800 to 1829.

 Pond (Elizabeth Twp.) records show);

-3) to make it possible for all future members of the families to acquire property of their own on which
+3) to make it possible for all future members of the families to acquire property of their own on which to raise their families and hopefully entertain a higher standard of living (the small log homes they would inhabit for the next generation must be seen a step up from the crofter's cottages they left behind);

 4) to remove the fear of starvation when another potato crop failed. as it surely would;

-5) lastly they responded to the Government's new policy of encouraging emigration to Upper Canada
+5) lastly they responded to the Government's new policy of encouraging emigration to Upper Canada for military reasons as well as to reduce Ireland's population.

 There also was of course the family of seven headed by James Langstaff who in 1817 signed a list of potential emigrants from Counties Wexford and Carlow for the following spring.
 These people were being recruited by one Joseph Elly of Ross in County Wexford for settlement in the Brockville area.
 The list totals 4087 Protestant and 1475 Roman Catholic individuals if all the family members were included willing to leave.
 Living conditions must have been poor for such large numbers to be willing to face the hardships of such an undertaking.
 There was only one Warren family listed, but several Tackaberrys and several Percivals and Davis' who we know later were friends and neighbours of William and John in Elisabethtown and Augusta.
 The Ackland/Dormday families were completely absent.
 The Tithe Applotment Books for 1833 for the Parish of Ballycanew still had registered John Langstaff, shown below.
 Only part of the document was cleaned as it was a very bad film.
 John was assessed a tithe of 1£ 7s 11 1/2d for his 20 odd acres.
 In fact 20 acres meant he had quite a large holding.
 The townland of Brackernagh had only 6 families.
 The A.R.P columns are land measure, acres( 43,560 sq. ft.), roods (10,890 sq. ft.), purches ( 272.25 sq. ft.)
 John owned 890,257.5 sq. ft. or 20.4375 acres.
 Could this John Langstaff possibly be the man who later appears on the 1861 census for Augusta Twp.
 But we will meet that later.
 Griffith's Primary Valuation Lists of 1853 show a James Langstaff living in Brackernagh (see below) and renting an extensive holding from a Edward Irvine.
 In fact James rents a holding of 102 acres,2 roods, 32 purches, so large that his tithe is 60£ 25s for land and 2£ 15s for buildings.
 He can even sublet one house to Catherine Byrne and a second house and garden to Walter Roche and still have his own farm.
 But do remember, he does not own the land but is only a rentor.
 Edward Irvine owns the entire townland as well as the neighbouring townland of Cranacower as well.
 The listing shows there is a John Hollingsworth recorded in this townland as well.
 The same surname as Ann Hollingsworth, the wife of William Warren.
 As well another page lists Ann Hollingsworth both Ann and John seem to have been very prosperous as they rent quite large holdings in other townlands.
 Is it possible that these Hollingsworths are related to the Ann who married William Warren and to the other Hollingsworths who later settled in Leeds County (see family tree for more details concerning this family).
 As you can readily see the data relating to Langstaff families in Ireland between 1800-1860 is meagre to to say the least and until local church records are searched all we can do is speculate on our earlier ancestors.